The Plumed Serpent: Synopsis

-Cipriano tells Leslie that he wants to marry her and make her a goddess in a pantheon of deities alongside himself and Ramón, explaining that this will help Ramón.
-Leslie at first rejects these proposals and considers leaving Mexico.
-Meanwhile, the unpopular actions of the new President provoke a rebellion, and the Church moves against Ramón, denouncing him as an "Anti-Christ".
+Cipriano tells Kate that he wants to marry her and make her a goddess in a pantheon of deities alongside himself and Ramón, explaining that this will help Ramón.
+Kate at first rejects these proposals and considers leaving Mexico.
+Meanwhile, the unpopular actions of the new president provoke a rebellion, and the Church moves against Ramón, denouncing him as an "Anti-Christ".
 Cipriano continues to support Ramón, despite being obliged to defend the Mexican government.
 Ramón tries to remain politically neutral.
 Cipriano arranges a meeting between Ramón and a bishop.
 Ramón tells Cipriano that every people in the world needs its own "Saviour", and that the "Teutonic world" should return to the worship of Thor and Wotan, just as other nations should return to the worship of their ancient gods.
 When Ramón and Cipriano meet the bishop, Ramón suggests to him that the Catholic Church should embrace all gods, including Quetzalcoatl; the bishop rejects this.
 Ramón tells the bishop that he intends to remove images from a church in Sayula, burn them, and replace them with images of Quetzalcoatl; the bishop warns him against this, but Ramón remains firm in his plans, and tells the bishop to advise his superiors of them.

 Ramón tries to encourage Kate to marry Cipriano, but she still has doubts.
 He tells her of the dissatisfying nature of his relationship with Carlota, saying that the two of them never "met in our souls", and that her faith in Jesus and his role in the Men of Quetzalcoatl now makes this impossible.
 He explains to Kate that, for him, Quetzalcoatl is a "symbol of the best a man may be".
 Soon afterwards, a priest is attacked after preaching a sermon against Ramón and Quetzalcoatl, and later threatened with death.
 Priests denounce the Men of Quetzalcoatl.
 The church in Sayula is closed, and later entered by Ramón and a group of his followers, who remove images of Jesus, Mary, and several saints.
 The images are taken away and burned.
 These events are followed by further incidents of violence and unrest.
 Kate travels to Jamiltepec, where she meets Ramón and tells him that she approves of the removal of images from the church in Sayula.
 He encourages her to support his movement.
 When an attempt is made to assassinate Ramón, Kate becomes involved in the conflict, and he afterwards credits her intervention with saving his life.
 One of Ramón's followers tells Kate that priests and the Knights of Cortés are to blame for the attack.